-Due to our ISVA being on leave we are currently unable to take on new clients or provide support services.
+Due to a cut in funding we are currently unable to take on new clients or provide support services.

 Our Independent Sexual Violence Advisor (ISVA) is trained to look after your needs, and to ensure that you receive care and understanding.
 They will help you understand all the options available to you, how the criminal justice process works, and will explain things to you, such as what will happen if you report to the police, and the importance of seeking professional support.